 At EBL, salary increment and promotion is purely linked with performance.
-As per policy, performance evaluation is done for all permanent employees once in every year.
-In addition to yearly review of performance, a mid-year review is also carried out.
+As per policy, performance evaluation is done for all permanent employees.
+In addition to yearly review of performance, a quarterly review is also carried out.
 Performance evaluation is done on the below parameter:

-- Business Objectives
+- · Business Objectives

 - Personal Development Objective

 - Management Objectives